Microscopic Traffic Models, Accidents, and Insurance Losses: Conclusion

 \section{Conclusion}

-This paper developed a methodology to study accident losses based on an established microscopic traffic simulator, here SUMO.
+This paper developed a methodology to study accident losses based on microscopic traffic simulators.
 An adaption of the digital twin paradigm enabled us to test the impact of fleet sizes and their driving configuration on system efficiency, accident losses, and insurance premiums.
-We illustrated in counterfactual case studies how accident risk can be successfully analyzed, both from an engineering and an actuarial perspective.
 It was shown that -- on a one-year horizon -- total losses can be approximated by a mean-variance mixture of normal distributions.
 This offered an alternative technique to evaluate the model; the numerical efficiency can be increased adding a correction term that is derived by Stein's method.
-The proposed methodology can be extended and modified, for example, based on traffic simulators other than SUMO, and utilized to study future traffic systems.
+The proposed methodology can be extended and modified, for example, and utilized to study future traffic systems.
+We illustrated in counterfactual case studies that were based on the software SUMO how accident risk can be successfully analyzed, both from an engineering and an actuarial perspective.

 Future research should also address the important issues of calibration and validation.
 While real data can be used to calibrate models that describe historical and current transportation systems, simulation models that generate artificial data are essential to evaluate new technologies in future transportation systems.
 An important question is to what extent and how historical data can be methodically used to calibrate and validate such simulation models.
 For example, real microscopic traffic data, e.g., on accident patterns, collected by means of telematics technologies, could be applied to optimize models in the future.
+The comparison of simulated and real data will also allow to investigate the impact of traffic conditions on accident occurrence, financial losses, and the probability distributions thereof.